 The realm parameter specifies a realm which a certain mechanisms authenticate the identity within.
 The secprops parameter specifies Cyrus SASL security properties.

 The starttls parameter specifies use of the StartTLS extended operation to establish a TLS session before authenticating to the provider.
 If the critical argument is supplied, the session will be aborted if the StartTLS request fails.
 Otherwise the syncrepl session continues without TLS.
-Note that the main slapd TLS settings are not used by the syncrepl engine; by default the TLS parameters from a ldap.conf(5) configuration file will be used.
-TLS settings may be specified here, in which case any ldap.conf(5) settings will be completely ignored.
+The tls_reqcert setting defaults to "demand" and the other TLS settings default to the same as the main slapd TLS settings.

 Rather than replicating whole entries, the consumer can query logs of data modifications.
 This mode of operation is referred to as delta syncrepl.
 In addition to the above parameters, the logbase and logfilter parameters must be set appropriately for the log that will be used.
 The syncdata parameter must be set to either "accesslog" if the log conforms to the slapo-accesslog(5) log format, or "changelog" if the log conforms to the obsolete changelog format.
 If the syncdata parameter is omitted or set to "default" then the log parameters are ignored.

-The syncrepl replication mechanism is supported by the bdb and hdb backends.
+The syncrepl replication mechanism is supported by the bdb, hdb, and mdb backends.

 See the LDAP Sync Replication chapter of this guide for more information on how to use this directive.

-This directive is only applicable in a slave (or shadow) slapd(8) instance.
+This directive is only applicable in a replica (or shadow) slapd(8) instance.
 It specifies the URL to return to clients which submit update requests upon the replica.
 If specified multiple times, each